-1. The review committee presents an oral report (visual representation optional) at an exit meeting scheduled in advance by the provost and the dean at a time convenient to the following: the dean, provost, vice provosts and APAE, and others as decided by the provost and the dean.
+- 1. The review committee presents an oral report (visual representation optional) at an exit meeting scheduled in advance at a time convenient to the following: the dean, Institute leadership, APAE, and others as decided by the dean. - 2.
+A written report is submitted to the college dean and APAE within three weeks following the campus visit.

-- 2. A written report is submitted to the college dean, provost and APAE within three weeks following the campus visit. - B. The Written Report:
+B. The Written Report:

 When possible, the external review committee should draft its written report on the evening of Day Two along with its oral presentation for the next day's exit meeting.
-In this scenario, Day Three concludes with two morning sessions: time for the committee to finalize its recommendations and if requested meet with the dean; and then an exit meeting to present the recommendations, scheduled such that it includes the dean, provost, vice provosts, and APAE.
+In this scenario, Day Three concludes with two morning sessions: time for the committee to finalize its recommendations and, if requested, meet with the dean; and then an exit meeting to present the recommendations, scheduled such that it includes the dean, institute leadership, and APAE.
 All time slots should be included on the Itinerary.

-By three weeks following the visit, the chair of the external review committee is to provide the committee's written report to the provost, college dean, and the APAE.
+By three weeks following the visit, the chair of the external review committee is to provide the committee's written report to the college dean and the APAE.

-C. Closing the Loop: The Action Plan
+C. Closing the Loop: The Response Report

-The college's dean should write a response to the report that outlines the program's action plan and submit to the provost and the APAE.
-Each college's dean is responsible to determine a process involving faculty of the unit to determine an action plan based on the academic program review and external review report.
+The college's dean should write a response to the report that outlines the program's action plan and submit to the APAE.
+Each college's dean is responsible to determine a process involving faculty of the unit to determine a response based on the academic program review and external review report.
 One potential process is outlined in Appendix G. If the college chooses to develop an alternative process to that recommended in Appendix G, the college's dean should alert the APAE with documentation of that process.
+A Response Report meeting with the Institute's leadership is optional.

-Any such alternative action plan should include, at a minimum, the following components:
+Any such alternative response report should include, at a minimum, the following components:

 - 1. Leadership by the school chair - 2.
 Involvement of the faculty of the school - 3.
 Oversight by and accountability to the college dean - 4.
-Communication to the provost and the APAE
+Communication to the APAE.